dialogs/dialog-push-service/README.md

 - send-timeout - time duration.
 Example: 1s, 2m
 - nop-mode - if the option is set to true, the message will not be sent
 - workers - count workers for sending.
 By default the value is equal count of processors.
-- converter-kind - kind of the converter.
-By default is equal 'api'(protobuf message to provider message).
-Variants: api, binary
 - allow-alerts - enabled alerting messages for converter protobuf push message to a notification message
 - sandbox - if the option is set to true, the message will not be actually sent.
 Instead FCM performs all the necessary validations, and emulates the send operation